 This process isn’t just reserved for marketing and finance, many companies utilize a reforecast for most areas of their business.
 The ability to make subtle adjustments to improve can be the difference between a company sustaining hard times or taking true advantage of times of a business boom.
 As an FP&A Manager, you can not expect your assumptions to last an entire year, taking that naive approach is not recommended.
 That is why including this process into your regular budget is the most effective way to stay on track and meet your yearly goals.

-During vulnerable times, especially like what has occurred during this global pandemic, companies are taking closer looks at where their resources are allocated.
+During vulnerable times, especially like what has occurred during this global pandemic, companies are taking closer looks at where their resources are allocated through an in-depth budget reforecast process.
 Companies have had to answer tough questions about the direction of their organization such as:

 - Where exactly are we making the most money?